Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Marker for a stop along the Sunken Forest Nature Trail in the Sailors Haven unit of Fire Island National Seashore

-Ninety-five percent of the people arriving at Sailors Haven head straight for the beach on a beach-access boardwalk.
+Ninety-five percent of the people arriving at Sailors Haven head straight for the beach on a beach-access ramp near the Visitor Center.
 The other five percent immediately hit the Sunken Forest Nature Trail without even stopping.
-Believe me, there’s nobody coming to Sailors Haven that is so gung-ho to hike this trail that they make a beeline for it.
-What they are doing is getting away from the crowd that is going to gather on the beach at the end of the access ramp by taking the trail west to a second entry point onto the beach where hardly anyone will be.
-You can only get to the beach via access ramps because you cannot legally walk over the dunes, plus they are covered with tick- and poison ivy-infested brush.
+Believe me, there is nobody coming to Sailors Haven who is so gung-ho to hike this trail that they make a beeline for it.
+What they are doing is getting away from the crowd that is going to gather on the main beach by taking the Sunken Forest Nature Trail a half mile to the west to a second entry point onto the beach where hardly anyone will be.
+Beach access ramps here and at the Visitor Center are the two ways onto the beach at Sailors Haven.
+It is illegal to walk over the sand dunes, plus they are covered with tick- and poison ivy-infested brush.

 Boardwalk through the Sunken Forest at Sailors Haven, Fire Island National Seashore